pinkpixel-dev/dreamscape-ai/README.md

 ## 📝 Recent Updates

 We've made several improvements in the latest version:
+- Added fullscreen lightbox view for generated images
+- Enhanced image download capabilities with direct download buttons
+- Simplified the UI by removing redundant settings
-- Added research tool with comprehensive document generation
+- Added automatic title generation for all images
-- Simplified research interface for better user experience
+- Improved button alignment and styling for better user experience
-- Fixed scraping service integration issues
+- Fixed various UI inconsistencies
-- Enhanced document display and source attribution
-- Modularized code structure for better maintainability

 See [CHANGELOG.md](CHANGELOG.md) for a complete history of changes.